 Motivation: The motivation of this requirement is to enable more efficient use of network resources and more efficient routing by not maintaining context at the mobility anchor when there is no such need.

-This requirement addresses the problems PS5 as well as the other related problem O-PS1.
+This requirement addresses the problem PS5 as well as the related problem PS6 in Section 4.